 we feel that other Virgin entities’ products and services may interest you; or

 it helps our trusted third party service providers to provide and improve our service to you or to carry out surveys and user analysis to understand your needs and preferences.
-We will also share your information with MailChimp, who securely host emails and act as a supplier to distribute our newsletter.
+If you subscribe for our newsletter, we will also share your information with our newsletter supplier, Mailchimp who securely host emails and act as a supplier to distribute our newsletter.
 We contractually require these service providers to keep your personal data safe and secure.
 These trusted third parties would only be permitted to use your personal data for the purposes we specify.